YasminTeles/dotfiles/README.md

 All my command-line tools, applications, and their configurations.
 Have fun 😎💅

-- iTerm with rose-pine moon theme.
+- iTerm2 with rose-pine moon theme.
+All my iTerm2 configurations will be linked via MacOS configuration.
+Needs manual restart iTerm2 afterwards.
 - zsh and Oh My Zsh with Spaceship theme.
 - Git and SSH key generation.
 See [gitconfig](/git/.gitconfig) for more information about my Git aliases.
 - Create a Projects folder.
 For clone all projects in GitHub, try `make github`.